-An extremely fine French Medieval gilded copper-alloy figure of Jesus Christ on the cross, with hands and feet pierced for pins.
-The figure is portrayed with his head turning to the left, gently displaying the sufferance he is expiring.
+An extremely fine French Medieval gilded bronze figure of Jesus Christ on the cross, with hands and feet pierced for pins.
+The figure is portrayed with his head turning to the left, gently displaying the sufferance he is bearing.
 Facial and anatomical features are rendered with incised lines.

 Provenance: Property of a north London gentleman; formerly in a Dutch private collection.